OWASP/owasp-mastg/Users.md

 ## Standards, frameworks and guidelines recommending the MASVS and MSTG

-Currently, the MASVS and MSTG are recommending the MASVS and MSTG:
+ Currently, the MASVS and MSTG are recommended by:

 - [Egov standards for India](http://egovstandards.gov.in/notified-standards-0)
 - [Vetting the Security of Mobile Applications: NIST Publishes SP 800-163 Revision 1](https://csrc.nist.gov/news/2019/nist-publishes-sp-800-163-rev-1)